-30%
+Website, Blog, Social Media 30%

-30%
+Other major projects 30%

-20%
+In-class and smaller assignments 20%

-20%
+Final project 20%

 Grading scale

 Assignments will be graded on a point system.
 At the end of the semester, the accumulated points will be converted into a letter grade based on the following scale:

-'''

 A 94-100%; A- 90-93%; B+ 87-89%; B 84-86%; B- 80-83%; C+ 77-79%; C 74-76%; C- 70-73%; D+ 67-69%; D 60-66%

-'''

-Rules and Responsibilities
+• Rules and Responsibilities

 Academic Integrity

 Loyola University and the School of Communication expect academic integrity and have policies regarding academic dishonesty.
-Specifically for the SOC:

-1. Academic dishonesty of any kind will not be tolerated.
+Specifically for the SOC: 1.
+Academic dishonesty of any kind will not be tolerated.
 Plagiarism in your work will result in a minimum of a failing grade for that assignment.
 The case may carry further sanctions from the School of Communication or the University, the most serious being permanent expulsion.
 Avoid turning in work that could be interpreted as plagiarism or academically dishonest (e.g., failing to properly credit a source or using someone else's ideas without clarifying that they are not yours).
 This is an academic community; being uninformed or naïve is not an acceptable excuse for not properly referencing sources.

 2. It is dishonest to: